minddo/Autonomus_driving_with_voice_recognition/README.md

 ### Objective
 The objectives of this project are as follow
 1. deliver voice commands to the JetBot through voice recognition using ```snowboy```
-2. collect and learn images through the JetBot to understand the context
+2. collect and train images through the JetBot to understand the context
 3. execute the JetBot commands based on current context.

 #### JetBot